dnolan1993/machinery_world_/README.md

                 <li>email address
                     <ul>
                         <li>
-                            Click the text input box for "email address:" and type text without @ symbol and click "BOOK NOW!" button to verify entry has to be an email address. (shows error message when any other input than an email address is entered)
+                            Click the text input box for "email address:" type text without @ symbol and click the "BOOK NOW!" button to verify the entry has to be an email address. (shows an error message when any other input than an email address is entered)
                             <img src="documentation/email-form-error-message.png" alt="Error message displayed when text other than an email address is entered in the field">
                         </li>
                         <li>